 During Sciarrino’s residence at the University of Toronto New Music Festival (2017), Elisi performed music by Sciarrino, Fedele, and Berio; he also premiered chamber music by Chihara at Weill Hall and Pastorale Reveries (his latest piano work) in Canada.
 Other commissions and premieres by living composers of diverse nationalities are testaments to Elisi’s passion for contemporary music.

-A frequent guest at music festivals, Elisi appears and performs regularly in such settings as Cincinnati Art of the Piano, Montecito, Lee University, Interlochen Center for the Arts, Texas State University, and Chautauqua Institution (USA); Associazione Umbria classica and Amalfi Coast Festival (Italy); Ameri-China Foundation and Sichuan International Piano Festival (China).
+A frequent guest at leading music festivals, Elisi appears in such settings as Cincinnati “Art of the Piano,” Interlochen Center for the Arts, Texas State University festivals, and the Chautauqua Institution (USA); Valencia International Performance Academy and Festival (Spain); Todi Music Masters, Associazione Umbria classica, Amalfi Coast Festival (Italy); Ameri-China Foundation and Sichuan International Piano Festival (China).